-Eligibility.
-All of our employees, directors and consultants are eligible to participate in the Restated LTIP; provided, however, only employees are eligible to receive incentive stock options.
-Participants in the Restated LTIP will be selected by the Committee from those eligible persons who are in a position to have a material impact on our results of operations.
-Participants may be selected and awards may be made at any time during the ten-year period following the effective date of the Restated LTIP.
-As of December 31, 2012, approximately three executive officers, 120 other employees, and seven outside directors were eligible to participate in the Restated LTIP.
+Eligibility: All of our employees, directors and consultants are eligible to participate in the new LTIP; provided, however, only employees are eligible to receive incentive stock options.
+Participants in the new LTIP will be selected by the Committee from those eligible persons who are in a position to have a material impact on our results of operations.
+Participants may be selected and awards may be made at any time during the ten-year period following the effective date of the new LTIP.
+As of December 31, 2013, approximately two executive officers, 80 other employees, and five outside directors were eligible to participate in the current LTIP.

 The selection of those persons within a particular class who will receive awards is entirely within the discretion of the Committee.
-The Committee has not yet determined how many persons are likely to participate in the Restated LTIP.
-The Committee intends, however, to grant most of the Restated LTIP's awards to those persons who are in a position to have a significant direct impact on our growth, profitability and success of the Company, which would include the participants in our current equity compensation plans.
+The Committee has not yet determined how many persons are likely to participate in the new LTIP.
+The Committee intends, however, to grant most of the new LTIP's awards to those persons who are in a position to have a significant direct impact on our growth, profitability and success of the Company, which would include the participants in our Restated LTIP.

-Shares Available.
-A total of 644,367 shares of Common Stock remain available for grant of awards under the Restated LTIP.
-In addition, any shares remaining available for issuance under our prior 2000 Stock Option Plan, or shares which become available upon the lapse, expiration, termination or cancellation of outstanding stock options under our 2000 Stock Option Plan or Restated LTIP, will be available for grant of awards under the Restated LTIP.
-However, of the total number of shares of Common Stock available for awards under the Restated LTIP, no more than 200,000 shares of Common Stock may be used for awards other than stock options and stock appreciation rights.
-(The Restated LTIP authorizes the Committee to make equitable adjustments to the authorized number and class of securities to be issued under the Restated LTIP upon the occurrence of certain events, as described under
+Shares Available: A total of 1,750,000 shares of Common Stock will be available for grant of awards under the new LTIP.
+However, of the total number of shares of Common Stock available for awards under the new LTIP, no more than 800,000 shares of Common Stock may be used for awards other than stock options and stock appreciation rights.
+The new LTIP authorizes the Committee to make equitable adjustments to the authorized number and class of securities to be issued under the new LTIP upon the occurrence of certain events, as described under "Adjustments Upon Certain Events" below.